pgmpy/pgmpy/Contributing.md

   (`'{} = {}'.format(a, b)` instead of `'%s = %s' % (a, b)`);
 - All `#TODO` comments should be turned into issues (use our [GitHub issue system](https://github.com/namd/pypln.web/issues));
-- Run all tests before pushing (just execute `tox`) so you will know if your changes broke something;
+- Run all tests before pushing (just execute `nosetests`) so you will know if your changes broke something;
 - Try to write both Python 2 and Python3-friendly code so won't be a pain for us to support both versions.We use [six](https://pypi.python.org/pypi/six) to help